List: Counties in central Ohio with snow emergencies

-COLUMBUS, Ohio (WCMH) — Counties across central Ohio, including Franklin County, have issued snow emergencies as Sunday’s winter weather passes through.
+COLUMBUS, Ohio (WCMH) — Counties in central Ohio have issued snow emergencies as winter weather passes throughout Sunday.

-Below is an updated list of the emergency levels and the counties that have declared them.
-NBC4 will update this story on Sunday, Jan.
-16 and Monday, Jan.
-17. Check back for updates.
+Below will be an updated list of the emergency levels and the counties that have declared them as snow is expected to continue.

 LEVEL 1